Adi Viveash: Coaching career

 In May 2007 he took over as manager of Cirencester Town.
-On 14 September 2008 Viveash resigned as Cirencester Town Manager after 16 months in charge to take up a coaching role with Chelsea's academy.
+On 14 September 2008 Viveash resigned as manager after 16 months in charge to take up a coaching role with Chelsea's academy.
 His final match in charge was a 2–1 derby defeat by Cinderford Town in which Viveash was sent to the stands for protesting against Cinderford's equaliser.

-In July 2011 Viveash became Under-18 team manager at Chelsea] having previously served as assistant academy and assistant reserve team coach.
-In June 2014, following Dermot Drummy's promotion to international head coach, Adi Viveash took charge of the club's Under-21 squad for the 2014/15 season.
+In July 2011 Viveash became Under-18 team manager at Chelsea having previously served as assistant academy and assistant reserve team coach.
+In June 2014, following Dermot Drummy's promotion to international head coach, Adi Viveash took charge of the club's Under-21 squad for the 2014–15 season.

 In May 2017, following nine successful years with Chelsea, Viveash left his role as development squad manager.

 He joined Coventry City as assistant manager to Mark Robins in July 2017 following his departure from Chelsea.
 The pair subsequently led Coventry to two promotions in three seasons.

 In May 2023, Viveash signed a new four-year contract at Coventry City.

 On 1 July 2024, Coventry City announced that Viveash had left the club after seven years as assistant manager.

-On 24 June 2025, Middlesbrough Football Club announced that Viveash would join Rob Edward's backroom staff.
+On 24 June 2025, Middlesbrough announced that Viveash would join Rob Edwards' backroom staff.